Skip Navigation

 Job Requirements

-Minimum of 2 years of teaching experience.
+Minimum of 2 years of experience teaching elementary, middle, and/or high school students.

 Skills & Experience:

-Ability to work with students across grades 3-12.
+Ability to work with students across grades 1-12.

 We are committed to having a diverse and inclusive community and encourage candidates from traditionally underrepresented communities to apply.